Dk4Q/Dk4QHub/README.md

 All Old Updates In Here Will Be Removed From Here Other Than Released.
 If you would like to see the old updates, look at UpdateLogs of the game you want.

 # Dk4Q Hub Public Updates
-Last Updated: 1 September 2020
+Last Updated: 20 November 2020
-- Changed UI from pastebin to github due to people having pastebin blocked [1 September 2020]
+- Removed update checker
 - Released [16 July 2020]

 # Official Showcases By Me